 1. Winter Solstice: When Exactly does it Occur?

 The exact date of winter solstice shifts every year, occurring either on December 21 or 22 in northern hemisphere.
 In the southern hemisphere, it occurs on either June 21 or 22.
 The date can also vary because of different time zones.
 Although people often refer to a whole day when we talk about winter solstice, it actually only lasts a moment.
-This year, it will occur at December 22, 04:49 UTC.
+This year, it will occur at December 22, around 5 in the morning.
 Find the exact moment of the solstice in your timezone here.

 2. Ancient Mythologies and Stonehenge

 It is suspected that winter solstice was already an important event for neolithic cultures.
 People kept close track of certain astronomical events to plan their agricultural activities.
 This attention for astronomy has also been linked to the formation of certain mythologies and traditions.
 This theory is mainly based on the analysis of ancient archaeological sites like Stonehenge in England and Newgrange in Ireland.
 The primary axes of Stonehenge have been almost perfectly aligned to the winter solstice sunset, while the axes of Newgrange are carefully pointed towards the winter solstice sunrise.